Bessie Head: Writing

-Many of Bessie Head's works are set in Serowe, such as the novels When Rain Clouds Gather (1968), Maru (1971), and A Question of Power (1973).
+Many of Bessie Head's works are set in Serowe, including the novels When Rain Clouds Gather (1968), Maru (1971), and A Question of Power (1973).
 The three are also autobiographical; When Rain Clouds Gather is based on her experience living on a development farm, Maru incorporates her experience of being considered racially inferior, and A Question of Power draws on her understanding of what it was like to experience acute psychological distress.

 Head also published a number of short stories, including the collection The Collector of Treasures (1977).
 She published a book on the history of Serowe, the village she settled in, called Serowe: Village of the Rainwind.
 Her last novel, A Bewitched Crossroad (1984), is historical, set in 19th-century Botswana.
 She had also written a story of two prophets, one wealthy and one who lived poorly called "Jacob: The Faith-Healing Priest".
 Her work is included in the 1992 anthology Daughters of Africa, edited by Margaret Busby.

 Head's work focused on the everyday life of ordinary people and their role in larger African political struggles.
 Religious ideas often featured prominently, as in the work A Question of Power.
 Head was initially brought up as a Christian; however, she was later influenced by Hinduism (to which she was exposed through South Africa's Indian community).

-Most of her writing took place while she was in exile in Botswana.
-An exception is the novel The Cardinals (published posthumously), set in South Africa.
+Most of her writing took place while she was in exile in Botswana, having left South Africa in 1964.
+An exception is the novel The Cardinals (published posthumously in 1993), set in South Africa.

-In some ways Bessie Head remained an outsider in her adopted country, and some discern she had something of a love-hate relationship with it.
+In some ways, Head remained an outsider in her adopted country, and some discern she had something of a love-hate relationship with it.
 She struggled with mental illness and suffered a major psychotic episode in 1969, which led to a period of hospitalisation in Lobatse Mental Hospital.
 A Question of Power, which Bessie Head considered as "almost autobiographical" was written after this episode.

 Influences

-Much of Head's work was influenced by Mahatma Gandhi, saying that she had "never read anything that aroused my feelings like Gandhi’s political statements".
+Much of Head's work was influenced by Mahatma Gandhi, and she said she had "never read anything that aroused my feelings like Gandhi’s political statements".
 Head was strongly inspired by Gandhi and the way he clearly described present political issues.
 Reading his papers, Head was amazed by the work and came to the conclusion that Gandhi must be "God as a man".

 Honours and awards

-In 1977, Head attended the University of Iowa's International Writing Program, a very prestigious program that only a select number of writers from all over the world are invited to attend.
+In 1977, Head attended the University of Iowa's International Writing Program, to which only a select number of writers from all over the world are invited.

-In 2003 she was posthumously awarded the South African Order of Ikhamanga in Gold for her "exceptional contribution to literature and the struggle for social change, freedom and peace."
+In 2003, she was posthumously awarded the South African Order of Ikhamanga in Gold for her "exceptional contribution to literature and the struggle for social change, freedom and peace."
 The Werda School in Durban, South Africa, which was known as the St. Monica's Diocesan School for Girls when Head attended it, has a memorial wall dedicated to her.